nborsato/petitRADTRANS/docs/_build/html/_sources/content/installation.rst.txt

    export PYTHONPATH=Path to the folder containing petitRADTRANS/:$PYTHONPATH

 .. attention::
    Don’t forget to adapt the path in the line above :) !
+If you clone petitRADTRANS from gitlab, this should be the path of the petitRADTRANS folder *in* the petitRADTRANS folder.
 If you are uncertain what the absolute path of the folder containing the petitRADTRANS folder is, then switch to that folder in the terminal, type “pwd”, and press Enter.
 Don’t forget the dash “/“ behind the path.
    Close and reopen the terminal such that it will set the Python path correctly.

 Installation tips
 _________________